Images of function and distribution spaces under the Bargmann transform: Hermite and power series expansions, and the Bargmann transform

 \section{Hermite and power series expansions, and the Bargmann transform}

-In this section we consider Hilbert spaces of Hermite series expansions and link them to Hilbert spaces of power series expansions through the Bargmann transform.
-In the case when a Hilbert space of power series expansions is equal to $A^2_{(\omega )}(\cc d)$, then we deduce explicit formulas between involved weights for Hermite series expansions and the weight $\omega$.
+In this section we consider topological vector spaces of Hermite series expansions and link them to topological vector spaces of power series expansions through the Bargmann transform.
+In the case when a Hilbert space of power series expansions is equal to $A^2_{(\omega )}(\cc d)$ for suitable $\omega$, then we deduce explicit formulas between involved weights for the set of Hermite series expansions and the weight $\omega$.